 Iconically Australian and known globally as typifying our country’s harshness and remoteness, the Red Centre of Australia is a must-visit for anyone with even a passing interest in this land and its original custodians.
 Aside from being an essential stop on the way to the jewel in Australia’s crown that is Uluru, the town of Alice Springs is a veritable oasis in the desert, and from here visitors can immerse themselves in Indigenous art and culture and arrange expeditions into the Outback for 4WDing and camel riding.
 Expect hot days, cold nights under star-studded skies and a uniquely raw closeness to nature.
 Book your trip now and let YHA be your launchpad for a once-in-a-lifetime experience.

 This one’s for the real adventurers.
-Perched on the edge of South Australia’s Eyre Peninsula, a stay in Port Lincoln offers swims with sea lions (read: ‘sea doggos’), world-class surfing breaks and, for the truly daring, spine tingling cage diving with great white sharks.
+Perched on the edge of South Australia’s Eyre Peninsula, a trip to Port Lincoln offers swims with sea lions (read: ‘sea doggos’), and world-class surfing breaks.
 For those not as keen to venture into the chilly waters of the Spencer Gulf, the rugged Lincoln National Park offers an immaculate coastal snapshot filled with rare flora and fauna.